A phobia is an intense fear to an object or situation. There are 3 main groups of phobias:

-- Having intense feelings of panic and extreme anxiety when exposed to the phobia
+- Intense feelings of panic and worry when exposed to the phobia

-- Being afraid that you are going to be hurt, losing control, going crazy, or dying
+- Fear of getting hurt, losing control, going crazy, or dying

-- Having a feeling of unreality or being detached from your body
+- Feelings of unreality or being detached from one's body

-- Being aware that the fear is abnormal, but not being able to control your reaction
+- Knowing that the fear is not normal, but not being able to control the reaction

-- Feeling the desire to flee from your fear or taking extreme steps to avoid it
+- Wanting to flee from the fear or taking extreme steps to avoid it

-- Experiencing fear that interferes with your daily activities
+- A fear that gets in the way of daily activities

 - Racing, pounding, or skipping heartbeat